-Flandreau (2000)7 stipulates that since the Seventies, "financial markets are liberalized, the free trade is propagated and the economic order imposes its law on the national policies".
+Flandreau (2000) stipulates that since the Seventies, "financial markets are liberalized, the free trade is propagated and the economic order imposes its law on the national policies".
 The level of the international financial integration was defines by some economists as being measured by the "facility" with which a nation can access to the international capital, and this, by examining the relation between savings and investment.
 In a segmented world, national investment relies on its own savings whereas in an integrated world national investment can count on the international savings (Flandreau, 2000).
-Flandreau and Riviere (1999)8 studied a sample made up of the nations members of OECD over the period 1905-1995.
+Flandreau and Riviere (1999) studied a sample made up of the nations members of OECD over the period 1905-1995.
 Their result shows that the strongest integration levels are observed in the Nineties.
-Adhesion of the majority of banks to the movements of financial liberalizations and the disruption of the environment which follow had important consequences on their solidities.
+Adhesion of the environment which follow had important consequences on their solidities.
 The credit institutions changes were beneficial, since they their make it possible to diversify their activities and to better distribute their risks.
 Nevertheless, commitment of the banks in these new activities, in particular that they miss experiments and of which the outputs are dependent on the market rates, enhances risks to which these establishments are exposed.

-5 Prasard E., Rogoff K., Wei S. J. et Ayhan Kose M. (2003): " Effet de la mondialisation financière sur les pays en développement : quelques constatations empiriques ".
+&lt;sup>5 Prasard E., Rogoff K., Wei S. J. et Ayhan Kose M. (2003) : " Effet de la mondialisation financière sur les pays en développement : quelques constatations empiriques ".

-6 Aglietta M. (2000), op.cit
+&lt;sup>6 Aglietta M. (2000), op.cit

-7 Flandreau M. (2000): "Le début de l'histoire: globalisation financière et relations internationales", Politique Etrangère, volume 65, n°3-4, pp 673-686.
+&lt;sup>7 Flandreau M. (2000) : "Le début de l'histoire : globalisation financière et relations internationales", Politique Etrangère, volume 65, n°3-4, pp 673-686.

-8 Flandreau M. & Riviere M-C (1999): " La grande Retransformation ?
+&lt;sup>8 Flandreau M. & Riviere M-C (1999) : " La grande Retransformation ?
 Intégration financière internationale et contrôles de capitaux, 1980-1997, Economie Internationale, CEPII, research center, issue 78, pages 11-58.